 we stock Master Kush as the mid-shelf alternative when someone wants a Kush but does not want the heaviest hit on the shelf.
 That observation is the kind of pattern only a store with foot traffic in a specific neighborhood can identify.
 The Astoria walk-in crowd is different from the Ozone Park walk-in crowd, and both are different from a Manhattan dispensary's customer base.

-In Ozone Park, Master Kush tends to move with the evening pickup crowd - Howard Beach residents driving home from Manhattan, Richmond Hill customers walking up Cross Bay, customers in their 40s+ who have been using cannabis since the unlicensed era and want a clean lab-tested version of the strain they trust.
+In Ozone Park, Master Kush tends to move with the evening pickup crowd - Howard Beach residents driving home from Manhattan, Richmond Hill customers walking up Cross Bay Blvd, customers in their 40s+ who have been using cannabis since the unlicensed era and want a clean lab-tested version of the strain they trust.
 Delivery moves this terpene profile heavily after 7pm.

 We also track which Master Kush cuts come through which NY cultivators.
 The cultivar can stay the same name and the phenotype can change.
 When that happens we will tell you at the counter, and the certificate of analysis will show it.
 Lab-tested transparency is the difference between a CAURD-licensed retail shelf and the unlicensed era this market just left.